tky823/Audyn/docs/commands.rst

 Download MTG-Jamendo dataset
 ----------------------------

-You can download audio files of MTG-Jamendo dataset by ``audyn-download-mtg-jamando``.
+You can download audio files of MTG-Jamendo dataset by ``audyn-download-mtg-jamendo``.

 .. code-block:: shell